aurelia-contrib/aurelia-open-id-connect/README.md

 "oidc-client"
 ```

-Also in aurelia.json, set `build.loader.plugs.stub = false` (to load plugin HTML).
+And set `build.loader.plugs.stub = false` in order to load plugin HTML.
 If that does not work, try `true`.

-Create an `open-id-connect-configuration.ts` file in your project's root (the name and location are arbitrary).

-In `main.ts` add the plugin, referencing the configuration.
+Now, create an `open-id-connect-configuration.ts` file in your project's root (the name and location are arbitrary).
+Then in `main.ts` add the plugin, referencing the configuration.

     import oidcConfig from "./open-id-connect-configuration";